unstoppabledomains/dev-docs/guides/crypto-payments/index.md

 ![the crypto payments success flow diagram](../../images/crypto-payments-success-flow.png)

+:::attention info
-:::info A domain can store many records and key formats To learn about our supported record types, see our records reference guide.
+A domain can store many records and key formats.
+To learn about our supported record types, see our records reference guide.
 :::

 ## Asking for help